gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classTensorCommon.md

 ### function TensorCommon [3/3]

-_Move-construct a tensor object by copying an existing tensor of exactly the same type.
+_Move-construct a tensor object by moving an existing tensor of exactly the same type.
 This method can be called implicitly._
 ```C++
 KOKKOS_DEFAULTED_FUNCTION TensorCommon::TensorCommon (
     TensorCommon && o_tensor